Reliable Power, Even in the Cold: Why the Public Sector Is Choosing Hydrogen

 Making Hydrogen Practical

-For many years, access was the challenge.
-Hydrogen worked — but it wasn’t always easy to get.
-ESSNA™ has changed that.
+For many years, access was the real barrier.
+Hydrogen technology worked — but producing and storing it efficiently wasn’t simple or affordable.
+ESSNA™, together with its platform 59Hydrogen.com, has changed that.

-Whether it’s fueling buses, powering maintenance fleets, or providing backup energy for essential facilities, ESSNA™ gives public sector organizations a practical way to meet clean energy goals without sacrificing reliability.
+Whether it’s fueling transit fleets, powering maintenance operations, or providing backup energy for critical facilities, ESSNA™ and 59Hydrogen™ together make hydrogen accessible, modular, and ready for real-world public sector use — helping governments meet clean energy goals without ever compromising on reliability.

 The Bottom Line

-Cold climates have a way of revealing what really works.
+Cold climates have a way of revealing what really works; it's an acid test.
 For the public sector, that means moving beyond what looks sustainable to what actually is.
 Hydrogen performs where others don’t — delivering reliable, clean power in every season.

 With ESSNA™, it’s never been easier to bring that reliability in-house.